Data-driven Unknown-input Observers and State Estimation: Problem Formulation

 Moreover, the set of all trajectories compatible with given historical data $(\bar{v}, \bar{x})$ is defined as \end{definition} We further introduce the set of all trajectories $(\{v_i\}_{i=0}^{N-1},\{x_i\}_{i=0}^{N-1})$ that can be generated by $\Gcal$:

-Definition~\ref{def:compatible_trajectory} and equation~\eqref{eq:set_system_trajectories} are used for checking whether the historical data are representative of the behavior of $\Gcal$.
+Definition~\ref{def:compatible_trajectory} and equation~\eqref{eq:set_system_trajectories} are used for checking whether the historical data are representative of all input-output trajectories of $\Gcal$.
+Note that this is achieved when all trajectories of $\Gcal$ are compatible with the historical data, i.e., $\mathbb{T}_\Gcal = \mathbb{T}_c(\bar{v}, \bar{x})$.
 Indeed, if historical trajectories are very short or poorly chosen, the range of $[V_p^\top~X_p^\top~V_f^\top~X_f^\top]^\top$ might be very small and incompatible trajectories of $\Gcal$ might exist.

 In this paper, we assume all data to be noiseless in order to provide the theory for data-driven UIO\footnote{Noiseless historical data, which corresponds to perfect model knowledge, and noiseless recent (online) data are standard assumptions in the setting in which Luenberger observer and UIOs were originally developed. }.
 As discussed in Remark~\ref{rem:available_data}, in certain applications, historical data can be generated in dedicated experiments.
 In such cases, historical data can be assumed noiseless when sophisticated and accurate sensors are used.
 The presence of measurement noise in recent data is discussed later in Remark~\ref{rem:noisy_recent_data}.